 Monday, March 29, 2021, 7pm EDT

 Join Taryn Simon and writer and photographer Teju Cole as they reflect on Simon’s artistic practice and creative process.
 An award-winning novelist, Cole encountered Simon’s exhibition Paperwork and the Will of Capital in a Brussels gallery on the eve of the 2016 United States presidential election.
 When the results of that election left him shocked and in despair, Cole found himself temporarily unable to write.
 Simon’s art, however, continued to inform his thinking and writing process.
 He revisited her work with the essay “Capital, Diplomacy and Carnations” for the New York Times Magazine—a look at Simon’s masterful take on “powerful forces in the world that shape our day-to-day realities.”
 A live question-and-answer session will follow the talk, which is hosted by the Wexner Center for the Arts in Columbus, Ohio.
-To attend the online event, register at osu.edu.
+To join the online event, register at osu.edu.

 Left: Taryn Simon.
 Photo: © Taryn Simon.
 Right: Teju Cole.
 Photo: Maggie Janik